GallowsDove/just-nvim/README.md

 # Just Nvim
 Just nvim is just a personal nvim configuaration.
 It's not meant to be portable, or to appeal to anyone at all.
+Tested on Kali linux.

 ### Instalation
+First, you need to install [vim-plug](https://github.com/junegunn/vim-plug).
-Simply clone this repository and move all files to your nvim config folder (e.g. ~/.config/nvim/)
+Then **just** simply clone this repository and move all files to your nvim config folder (e.g. ~/.config/nvim/).
+There should be an error message on your first launch.
+Simply run `:PlugInstall`, which should install all required plugins.

 ### Optional dependencies
 You can check dependencies using :checkhealth